troykinsella/whipper/README.md

   // Access logging output
   logger: function(level, message) {
     console.log("whipper: ["+ level + "] " + message);
+  },

+  // Worker init message.
+Sent to new worker immediately after the process has spawned and before its available
+  // to the pool
+  initWorker: {
+    message: "initialize",
+    args: "region"
   }

   // More docs.
 Coming soon.